agent-thor/Governance-Trading-Agent/README.md

 3. Use the API to manage trades manually when needed
 4. Customize the data provider to fetch proposals from different sources

-For additional support or to report issues, please visit the [GitHub repository](https://github.com/agent-thor/Governance-Trading-Agent/tree/main) or contact the development team.
+For additional support or to report issues, please visit the [GitHub repository](https://github.com/agent-thor/Governance-Trading-Agent/tree/main) or join our [Discord community](https://discord.gg/mbCe4jBuYW).

 Happy trading!